 Next, you need to remove the expansion card alignment guide at the other end of the expansion card area.
 There are two screws, one on each end, and two clips that slide into the metal plate that separates the PCI slot expansion area of the case from the CPU area of the case.

-Expansion Card Guide

-Slot Protector

-Video Card
+Undo the screws and then pull the guide up and towards the top of the Quad, freeing it from the metal plate.
+Then turn it by 90 degrees and lift it out of the Quad's case.

 Front Fan/Speaker Assembly